 “Shut up,” James hissed to Lorcan in a whisper.

 He and Norah were broken up.
-He was an adult and he could have whatever relationship he wanted, so why did he feel so uneasy about Norah knowing that he had been with someone since they're break up?
-He couldn't quite understand why he was feeling the way he did.
+He was an adult and he could have whatever relationship he wanted with whomever he wanted, so why did he feel so uneasy about Norah knowing that he had been with someone since their break up?
+He couldn't quite understand why he felt the way he did.

-"Yeah," he finally answered.
-"I'm surprised Dom didn't tell you.
-I slept with someone a few months back."
+“Yeah,” he finally answered, raising his voice once more.
+“I'm surprised Dom didn't tell you.
+I slept with someone a few months back.”

-"Ah.
-You gonna see her again?"
-Teddy asked after another casual drink.
+“Ah.
+You gonna see her again?”
+Teddy asked after a casual sip at his drink.

-"Well, I kind of have to.
+“Well, I kind of have to.
 But not in a romantic way.
-You see, she...She's kinda my client," he said, adding on his last statement with an embarrassed tone.
-He knew that if he was embarrassed to share with his closest friends, then that was a clear sign of showing that he shouldn't have done it.
+You see, she...She's kinda my client,” he said, adding on his last statement with an embarrassed tone.
+He knew that, if he was embarrassed to share with his closest friends, then it was obvious he shouldn't have done it in the first place.

-"Oh, wow," said Ted with a whistle.
+“Oh, wow,” said Ted with a low whistle.
 He snickered.
-"You sleep with all your clients, Jamie?"
+“You sleep with all your clients, Jamie?”

-"No!" he blurted out, offended.
-"We...I can relate.
-She's a Seer, also epileptic like me.
+“No!” he blurted out, offended.
+“We...I can relate.
+She's a seer, also epileptic like me.
 We just connected, and we can relate.
-It was in the heat of the moment."
+It was a heat of the moment kind of thing.”

 He turned a corner, winding down the path that led to the creek, and there she was.
 She sat on a bench near the water with her feet pulled up to her chest, her face buried between her knees, and the sounds of her cries filled the air around them.

-James pursed his lips and took two bold steps forward, letting the leafs and twigs snap beneath his shoe to signal his presence.
+James pursed his lips and took two bold steps forward, letting the leaves and twigs snap beneath his weight to signal his presence.
 She gave a jump at the noise but didn't need to look or question the identity of her visitor.

 “Just leave me alone...” she muttered.

-"Norah, I - " he began.
+“Norah, I—” he began.
 He what?
 What did he have to say to her?
 After months of being a jerk to her?
+After months of not giving her a chance to explain herself?
 After months of both of them intentionally and deliberately avoiding the other, what could he possibly say?